Poetry is not born of love, but pain;

 To cross the void and reach a kindred mind;

-Sweet ardor there in symbols but to soothe
+Sweet ardor such change in symbols but to soothe

 Shared tribulations that afflict mankind.

 If words give solace may these ever stand